Skip to Content

 What is Pomelo Travel and How Does it Work?

-They don’t reveal exactly how they find these deals, but I imagine it’s a combination of some algorithms they’ve created and just knowing where to look.
+They don’t reveal exactly how they find these deals, but it’s a combination of algorithms they’ve created and knowing where to look on airline websites.

 pomelo travel description of how the site works

-Naturally, after they find those deals, they choose which ones to send to their free subscribers and which ones to save for their Premium subscribers.
+After they find those deals, they choose which ones to send to their free subscribers and which ones to save for their Premium subscribers.
+Premium members also get to filter deals by their home airport.

 pomelo travel alerts

-At the end of the day, as long as you’re flexible and willing to wait for a good deal email to come around, you can save a TON of money on flights.
-They report that the average subscriber saves between $300-$800 per ticket.
+As long as you’re flexible and willing to wait for a good deal email to come around, you can save a TON of money on flights.
+They report that the average subscriber saves between $300-$800 per ticket on premium international flights.

 pomelo travel to save money